PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 construction nor direct operator-list insertion/deletion.
 No model conversion or inference was run.

+CSP attention propagation now builds or accepts one `ModelIRGraphIndex` and the session `LayoutState`.
+Its already-strict full-topology guard reads producers, consumers, and Transpose roots from that index before mutation.
+Short/point sigmoid-self-Mul branches, the optional residual Add, reduction Conv input, gate head, canonical terminal output, and secondary aliases are all rewired through index-aware helpers.
+Every selected bridge Transpose is removed differentially, and pruning synchronizes layout state.
+Both residual and no-main-Add focused success variants pass; the instrumented residual case uses one initial index refresh and finishes with no Transpose indices or layout state mismatch.
+No model conversion or inference was run.

 The float NHWC Concat runner now uses the same declarative structure.
 One table owns its eleven family names, statistics keys, and priorities; frozen specs, callbacks, preconditions, defaults, and preflight are constructed once.
 Its